waikato-datamining/docker-for-data-scientists/docs/dockerfile.md

 When building images locally, as we did above, the name is fairly irrelevant (`pytorchtest`).
-However, when pushing an image to a registry (docker hub or [your own](registry.md)), then naming (aka as *tagging*) an image requires a bit more thought.
+However, when pushing an image to a registry (docker hub or [your own](registry.md)), then naming (aka *tagging*) an image requires a bit more thought.
 Assuming that you have a user account on docker hub called `user1234`, then you could name your image like this:

 ```